GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 In the presence of wells, the **Mesh** block of the XML input file includes two parts:

- - a sub-block **PAMELAMeshGenerator** defining the reservoir mesh,
+ - a sub-block **PAMELAMeshGenerator** defining the reservoir mesh (see :ref:`TutorialSinglePhaseFlowExternalMesh` for more on this),
  - a collection of sub-blocks **InternalWell** defining the geometry of the wells.

 In this tutorial, the reservoir mesh is imported from an Eclipse ``.grdecl`` mesh file that describes the mesh and also contains the value of the three components of the permeability (in the x, y, and z directions) for each cell.
 The import is requested in the **PAMELAMeshGenerator** XML sub-block.
-The mesh description must be done in meters, and the permeability field must be specified in meters squared.
+The mesh description must be done in meters, and the permeability field must be specified in square meters (not in Darcy or milliDarcy).
 More information about the mesh importer can be found in :ref:`Meshes`.

 Each well is defined internally (i.e., not imported from a file) in a separate **InternalWell**